 In addition to word processing, spreadsheet and data base software, Heatley Secondary College students have the use of KLA specific software embedded in their learning.
 The Adobe Creative Suite was incorporated into Digital Media and Media Studies throughout 2013.
 In SOSE, year 8 students use Google Maps to locate significant geographical locations both in our region and around the world.
 In Mathematics, our junior classes regularly use Interactive Maths.
-Graphics students use ProEngineer and Autocad.
+Industrial Graphics students use ProEngineer and AutoCAD as well as a 3D printer.
 The Music Industry students use iMac computers to learn current recording and editing software.